aminography/PrimeDatePicker/README.md

 ### Customizing Theme

 `PrimeDatePicker` is fully customizable and you can fit its view to what you desire.
-Almost everything is customizable.
-Such as text size & color, background & element color, padding, font typeface, string formatter, calendar animation & transition parameters, *etc*.
+Almost everything is customizable, such as: text size & color, background & element color, padding, font typeface, string formatter, calendar animation & transition parameters, *etc*.

+In this way, a theme factory class is provided which declares theme parameters.
+A concrete subclass of this class realizes the parameters to be used by views.
+By default, there are two concrete subclass [`DarkThemeFactory`]((./library/src/main/java/com/aminography/primedatepicker/picker/theme/DarkThemeFactory.kt)) and [`LightThemeFactory`]((./library/src/main/java/com/aminography/primedatepicker/picker/theme/LightThemeFactory.kt)) that you can override their parameters or inherit a class of them or make your own theme factory.

 <br/>